HearthSim/proto-extractor/README.md

 You can get the .Net Core compilation tools through 2 channels;

 Download the (CLI) binaries by downloading directly from [the site](https://www.microsoft.com/net/core).
-When using the dotnet CLI to build the project, make sure to **restore dependant packages first!**
+When using the dotnet CLI to build the project, make sure to **restore dependant packages first!**.

+WARN; The build artifact is a .dll file that cannot be executed by itself.
+To run the program it's required to start the dotnet runtime first; `dotnet extractor.dll [ARGUMENTS]`.

 *OR*

-Update your Visual Studio **2017** installation to include the `.Net Core cross-platform development`, which can be found under section `Other toolsets`.
+Update your Visual Studio **2019** installation to include the `.Net Core cross-platform development`, which can be found under section `Other toolsets`.

-Using Visual Studio 2017 is recommended because it handles dependancies and builds the project correctly for YOU.
+Using Visual Studio 2019 is recommended because it handles dependancies and builds the project correctly for YOU.
 There is a community version which is [free to install and use](https://www.visualstudio.com/).